33sihan/cse15l-lab-reports/lab-report-3-week-3.md

 - When the parameters[0] is "s", I add the field **str** by parameters[1], which is "pineapple".
 And start a new line.
 - Finally, return "String is added by " + parameters[1] + "!" + "It's now " + **str**.

+This is the screenshot.
 ![](AddPineapple.png)

-2. Search a string "app"
+** 2. Search a string "app"
 - Here are some **methods are called**: `.handleRequest(url)`, `.getPath()`, `.contains(str)`, `.getQuery()`, `.split(str)`, and `.equal(str)`.
 The following are the explanations.
 - First, I call handleRequest method in class Handler and take an argument url.
 - Using .getPath() method to check whether the path contains only "/" or "/search" or "/add".
 In this case, the path, "/search?s=app", only contains "/search".